ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## Decryption Process

-The decryption process consists of the following steps:
+Decryption process:

 1. Split the ciphertext into the tweak and the encrypted IP
 2. Decrypt the encrypted IP using the key and the tweak
 3. Convert the resulting 16-byte representation back to an IP address

 Although the tweak is generated uniformly at random, occasional collisions may occur according to birthday bounds.
-Such collisions are benign when they occur with different inputs.
 An `(input, tweak)` collision reveals that the same input was encrypted with the same tweak but does not disclose the input's value.
-The usage limits discussed below apply per cryptographic key; rotating keys can extend secure usage beyond these bounds.
+The usage limits apply per cryptographic key; rotating keys extends secure usage beyond these bounds.

 ## Output Format and Encoding

 The output of non-deterministic encryption is binary data.
-For applications that require text representation (e.g., logging, JSON encoding, or text-based protocols), the binary output MUST be encoded.
-Common encoding options include hexadecimal and Base64.
-The choice of encoding is application-specific and outside the scope of this specification.
-However, implementations SHOULD document their chosen encoding method clearly.
+For text representation, the binary output MUST be encoded (e.g., hexadecimal or Base64).
+Implementations SHOULD document their chosen encoding method.

 ## Concrete Instantiations